Docs

 Error handling

-Every API error throws a StileError (or a subclass) carrying type, code, statusCode, param, and requestId:
+Every API error throws a StileError (or a subclass).
+The SDK always supplies type, code, statusCode, and message; param and requestId are optional because some API routes do not return them:

 import { StileError, StileAuthenticationError, StileRateLimitError } from "@stile/node";